fiedka/fiedka/README.md

 #### Running utk-web in Docker

-If want to avoid npm here is how to use Docker container.
-Build Docker image:
+If want to avoid running npm on your host directly, you can build a Docker
+image:

 ```
 docker build -t orangecms/utk-web .